Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 iteration support can be used to iterate through the result set, calling Selenium commands to run tests on each item.

-..
-Dave: I think an example would be a good idea here so that the reader can immediately see the advantage of using Selenium-RC.
-Maybe some pseudo code.

-..
-Santi: I think that the previous paragraph is really the example... maybe we can make that example more simple.

 Selenium-RC supports the use of programming languages for test logic by providing a programming API and library for each of it's 8 supported languages.
 This ability to use Selenium-RC to develop a test program also allows the automated testing to be integrated with a project's automated build environment.

-..
-TODO: double-check this

 Selenium-Grid
 ~~~~~~~~~~~~~~